gridsuite/documentation/README.md

 - Connected to message broker: no
 - Other services dependencies: study server, action server, filter server, directory server, case server

+This is the only entry point to the back-end.
+So front-ends can only send requests to the gateway.
+Request are then routed to other micro services.
+This gateway is mainly responsible from implementing secury features: https and user access right verification.

 ### Case import job